Skip to content

 • the up and down arrow keys will not move the focus because of focusgroup="inline" which restricts the axis of movement to keyboard directional arrow keys in the role="tablist"’s inline direction (assuming the <div>’s writing-mode is horizontal-tb).

 • The author code required to manage the selection of a tab is omitted for brevity.
-Such code on tab selection change would update aria-selected values, the hidden state of the controlled role="tabpanel" and the tabindex values of tabs such that the newly selected role="tab" element is tabindex="0" while all others are tabindex="-1".
+Such code on tab selection change would update aria-selected values, the hidden state of the controlled role="tabpanel" and move the focusgroup-entry-priority attribute to the newly selected tab.

 In a third example, the author is creating a navigation menubar.
 Both menuitems in the menubar (“About” and “Admissions”) have popover menus.
 The “Admissions” menu has an additional submenu under “Tuition”.